This article was updated on 25 April 2019 to incorporate new information on CHAS Green and benefits for the Merdeka Generation.

-Here is your guide to what is CHAS, who’s eligible, and the benefits that Singaporeans with chronic conditions can look forward to enjoying.
+Here is your guide to what is CHAS, who’s eligible, and what benefits that Singaporeans can look forward to receiving.

-Introduced in 2012, CHAS subsidises lower and middle income Singaporeans’ when they visit participating general practitioners (GPs), private dentists and Specialist Outpatient Clinics (SOCs) at public hospitals.
-This was meant to help Singaporeans manage the cost of outpatient medical expenses and reduce the load on public hospitals and polyclinics.
+CHAS subsidises lower and middle income Singaporeans’ when they visit participating general practitioners (GPs), private dentists and Specialist Outpatient Clinics (SOCs) at public hospitals.
+CHAS is meant to help Singaporeans manage the cost of outpatient medical expenses and reduce the load on public hospitals and polyclinics.

 In 2014, enhanced benefits were provided to all members of the Pioneer Generation using the CHAS framework.

-Today, CHAS benefits are enjoyed by 1.3 million Singaporeans at 1,000 private GP clinics and 700 dental clinics islandwide.
+Today, CHAS benefits are enjoyed by about 1.2 million Singaporeans at 1,000 private GP clinics and 700 dental clinics islandwide.

-For households with income: the household monthly income per person must be $1,800 and below.
-Household monthly income per person is the total gross household monthly income divided by total number of family members living together.
+The monthly household income per person is the total gross household monthly income divided by total number of family members living together.
 Gross monthly income refers to your basic income, overtime pay, allowances, cash awards, commissions and bonuses.
 You can calculate your household monthly income per person here.

-For households with no income: the Annual Value (AV) of home must be $21,000 and below.
-The AV of your home is the estimated annual rent if it is rented out.
-It is assessed by IRAS.
+The Annual Value of your home is the estimated annual rent if it is rented out.
+This value is assessed by IRAS.
 For reference, an AV of $21,000 covers all HDB flats and some lower-value private properties.

 Benefits For CHAS Cardholders